You’ve probably come to this blog with the next big mobile game in your head.

 Supported Platforms: iOS (iPhone 5S+ and iOS 7.0+), Android (Nexus 5 and equivalents with support for OpenGL 3.0+)

-Language/s used: C++ and Lua
+Programming Language/s used: C++ and Lua

-Lumberyard is a game development tool launched by Amazon in 2016.
+Lumberyard is a mobile game development tool launched by Amazon in 2016.
 Aside from being known as a cross-platform AAA game engine, Lumberyard is also a popular choice among creators because of its free tools and features.

 Introducing Amazon Lumberyard Game Engine.

-Unlike other game development tools, Lumberyard has no licensing fees and no requirements to share revenues; game creators only pay for the AWS services and other infrastructure resources they choose to use.
+Unlike other mobile game development tools, Lumberyard has no licensing fees and no requirements to share revenues; game creators only pay for the AWS services and other infrastructure resources they choose to use.

 Lumberyard is also deeply integrated with AWS (Amazon Web Services), and this integration allows game developers to add cloud-connected features to the game such as daily news, leaderboards, or other dynamic content in as fast as minutes.
 It’s integrated with Amazon GameLift as well, which is the AWS service for deploying, operating, and scaling dedicated game servers for session-based multiplayer games.